Wojtekb30/Helper-widget/README.md

 # Helper widget
-A Python desktop widget which supports Wolfram Alpha and language translator.
+A desktop widget written in Python which supports Wolfram Alpha and language translator.
 Ask it anything!

 <b> Download and what to do before the first launch: </b>